skachuck/giapy/README.md

 the Glacial Isostatic Adjustment of the surface of the earth in response to shifting surface loads and comparing it to geophysical data.

-This release provides a scaled, normalized relaxation method for computing the elastic and viscoelastic Love numers (Kachuck & Cathles, in review) and the sea level equation (Martinec et al., 2018).
+This release provides a scaled, normalized relaxation method for computing the elastic and viscoelastic Love numers (Kachuck & Cathles, 2019) and the sea level equation (Martinec et al., 2018).

 ## Installation
-The current version is built on python 2.7, as a key dependency has not yet been released on python 3.
+The current version is built on python 2.7, as a key dependency (the spherical harmonics library) has not yet been released on python 3, although I am looking into alternatives.
 I highly recommend the [Continuum Analytics Anaconda python distribution](http://www.anaconda.com).
 Once this has been installed, install the necessary packages with
 ```$ conda config --add channels conda-forge```

 ```$ conda install numpy scipy matplotlib numba pyspharm basemap```